 kafka {

-bootstrap_servers => "xx.xx.xx.xx:xxxx" // CKafka instance access address
+bootstrap_servers => "xx.xx.xx.xx:xxxx" // ckafka instance access address

-group_id => "logstash_group" // CKafka group ID
+group_id => "logstash_group" // CKafka groupid name.

-topics => ["logstash_test"] // CKafka topic name
+topics => ["logstash_test"] // CKafka topic name.

-consumer_threads => 3 // Number of consumer threads, which is generally the same as the number of CKafka partitions
+consumer_threads => 3 // Number of consumption threads, which is generally the same as the number of CKafka partitions.

 auto_offset_reset => "earliest"